memfault/interrupt/_drafts/wsl2-as-a-firmware-development-environment.md

 ### Network

 It’s no surprise that WSL2 can do anything you need over the network, since one of its primary use cases is web development.
+For example, you can establish remote network connections, SSH in and out, and host web servers—including containers—that will be available to the Windows host—or even the LAN!

 ### USB